Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Conclusion

 \section{Conclusion}

-In this work we presented piecewise affine policies for multi-stage adjustable robust optimization.
+In this work, we presented piecewise affine policies for multi-stage adjustable robust optimization.
 We construct these policies by carefully approximating uncertainty sets with a dominating polytope, which yields a new problem that we efficiently solve with a linear program.
 By making use of the problem's structure, we then extend solutions for the new problem with approximated uncertainty to solutions for the original problem.
-We show strong approximation bounds for our policies that extend many previously best known bounds for two-stage ARO to its multi-stage counterpart.
+We show strong approximation bounds for our policies that extend many previously best-known bounds for two-stage ARO to its multi-stage counterpart.
 By doing so, we contribute towards closing the gap between the state of the art for two-stage and multi-stage ARO.
 To the best of our knowledge, the bounds we give are the first bounds shown for the general multi-stage ARO Problem.
-Furthermore, our bounds yield constant factor as well as asymptotic improvements over the state of the art bounds for the two-stage problem variant.
+Furthermore, our bounds yield constant factor as well as asymptotic improvements over the state-of-the-art bounds for the two-stage problem variant.

 In two numerical experiments, we find that our policies find solutions by a factor of 10 to 1,000 faster than affine adjustable policies, while mostly yielding similar or even better results.
 Especially for hypersphere uncertainty sets our new policies perform well and sometimes even outperform affine adjustable policies up to a factor of two.
 We observe particularly high improvements on instances that exhibit certain synergistic effects and allow for universal recourse decisions.
-However, on some instances where few uncertainty dimensions have a high impact on the objective, pure piecewise affine policies perform particularly bad by design, sometimes even worse than constant policies.
-To mitigate this shortcoming, we present an improvement heuristic that significantly improves the solution quality by rescaling the critical uncertainty dimension.
+However, on some instances where few uncertainty dimensions have a high impact on the objective, pure piecewise affine policies perform particularly badly by design, sometimes even worse than constant policies.
+To mitigate this shortcoming, we present an improvement heuristic that significantly improves the solution quality by re-scaling the critical uncertainty dimension.
+Furthermore, we construct new tightened piecewise affine policies via lifting that integrate the two frameworks of piecewise affine policies via domination and piecewise affine policies via lifting and combine their approximative power.